Gravitational Waves in the Circular Restricted Three Body Problem: The Circular Restricted Three Body Problem

 The maximum value taken by $\varphi$ is when $\eta\to 0$, the exact value being $\varphi(0)=\pi/6=30^\circ$.
 The positions of $m_1,m_2$ in the co-rotating binary CM reference frame are $R_b(\eta ,0)$ and $R_b(\eta-1,0)$, respectively, which implies that indeed $m_1,m_2$ and $m_3$ form an equilateral triangle as long as $m_3$ sits exactly at the Lagrange point.

-As far as the dynamics of the system are concerned, the main assumption of the CR3BP is that the binary system evolves (at least classically) unaffected by the presence of the third body.
-In practical terms, this means that Eqs.~\eqref{kepler} and ~\eqref{binary_trajectory} still hold.
+As far as the dynamics of the system are concerned, the main classical assumption of the CR3BP is that the binary system evolves unaffected by the presence of the third body.
+In practical terms, this means that Eqs.~\eqref{binary_trajectory} and ~\eqref{kepler} are good Keplerian approximations to the orbits of the binary.
 Moreover, the geometrical configuration shown in Fig.~\ref{fig:sketch} is assumed to hold at every time, even as the value of $R_b$ changes.
 Therefore, the equations for the third body's orbit in the binary's CM frame are

 The extra $\pi$ in the phase is introduced so that the origin of time matches the convention adopted for Eq.~\eqref{binary_trajectory}.
 Also, given that in the approximation of considering the bodies as point masses the energy-momentum tensor is additive, the total quadrupole moment of the system will just be the sum of the quadrupole moments coming from the binary and the 3rd body.